nejos97/nenbajonathan.com/src/content/blog/2025-12-02-code-is-law-cypherpunk-cyberpunk.md

 We live in a time where AI models capture and analyze our behavior, major corporations centralize unprecedented power, and governments increasingly demand access to private communications.
 Privacy is disappearing faster than ever.

 In many ways, our world is becoming more **cyberpunk**, and the healthiest response is becoming more **cypherpunk**.
-Decentralized technologies like Bitcoin, strong encryption, peer-to-peer networks, and open-source development are not just technical tools — they are shields for individual freedom.
+Decentralized technologies like Bitcoin, strong encryption, peer-to-peer networks, and open-source development are not just technical tools, they are shields for individual freedom.

 ### Conclusion

 “Code Is Law” shows that software shapes our digital reality.
 Cypherpunk philosophy teaches us that freedom must be defended through cryptography.
 Cyberpunk warns us of the dangers of technological control and centralized power.

 Understanding these ideas helps us see why privacy tools, decentralized systems, and open-source projects are essential.
-The future of digital freedom will depend on the values we encode — and the systems we choose to build.
+The future of digital freedom will depend on the values we encode and the systems we choose to build.

+**Code, Peace and Love**